RoboticsAAU/AAU-Summit-XL-Documentation/docs/source/getting_started.rst

 .. autosummary::
     :toctree: generated

-To get started with the robot you need to make sure that you have the following dependencies on your pc installed:
+To get started with the robot you need to make sure that you have the following dependencies installed on your pc:

 - ROS Melodic
 - Ubuntu 18.04